-The PoD cannot include land beyond the boundary of the land and the subject of the application, but may cover only part of the land the subject of the application.
+The PoD cannot include land beyond the boundary of the land the subject of the application, but may cover only part of the land the subject of the application.
+An applicant may also be required to demonstrate impacts and connections to areas adjoining the subject land in a separate plan to the PoD.

-Under Table 1: Levels of assessment, development approved in accordance with a PoD is exempt development and requires no further development approval under the scheme.
+Under Schedule 1, development approved in accordance with a PoD is exempt development and requires no further development approval under the scheme.